federicopotrich/DaGame/Idee/IdeeBossfight.md

-# Idee Bossfight of Zanoni
+# Idee Bossfight of Antennorg-Lord of Firestarters

 Moveset:
-- Santa Polenta a ricerca --> proiettili a ricerca che applicano burn
-- NB.2 --> fuoco amico
+- **LAZEEEER**
+- Spiiiiiin
+- punch
-- Frusta di fibra ottica
+-
-- Ma come Valeria Ortisi! --> attacco AoE a forma di mano
-- Ma ZIO BRICO! -->  **SMITE!**